oorr90/php_simple_insertion/README.md

-# PHP INSERT - CAFE ORDER FORM
+# PHP Insert - Cafe Order Form

 Using an insert query and connecting to mysql